Voluntary set-asides and forest land under forest management certification schemes

 Forest certification is a voluntary commitment that forest owners can make for responsible and sustainable forestry.
 The certification means that forest owners undertake to adapt forestry to specific rules on how they conduct forestry, what consideration they take of the environment and the conditions for those who work in forestry.

-2022 was:
+2023 was:

-1.4 million hectares voluntarily set aside
+1.3 million hectares voluntarily set aside

-14.8 million hectares certified
+14.7 million hectares certified

 Area of voluntary set-asides

-The area of voluntary set-asides in 2022 was 1.4 million hectares, which is an increase of about 50,000 hectares compared to 2021.
-Over time, voluntary provisions have increased since measurement started in 1996, first at a rapid pace until 2010 and then more slowly, as shown in Figure 1.
+Over time, voluntary set-asides have increased since measurement started in 1996, first at a rapid pace until 2010 and then more slowly, as shown in Figure 1.

-Individual landowners account for 40 percent of the area of voluntary set-aside and other landowners for 60 percent.
+Individual landowners account for 42 percent of the area of voluntary set-aside and other landowners for 58 percent.
 Individual landowners are natural persons and estates of deceased persons, while other landowners are limited companies, public landowners, religious communities, and other legal entities.

-The proportions can be compared with individual landowners owning 53 percent of all productive forest land outside formal protection and other owners the remaining 47 percent.
-This means that in the group of individual owners, voluntary provisions account for just under 5 percent of the area productive forest land outside formal protection, while the corresponding figure for other owners is almost 8 percent.
+The proportions can be compared with individual landowners owning 52 percent of all productive forest land outside formal protection and other owners the remaining 48 percent.
+This means that in the group of individual owners, voluntary provisions account for just under 5 percent of the area productive forest land outside formal protection, while the corresponding figure for other owners is almost 7 percent.

 The largest area of voluntary set-asides is found in Jämtland County, followed by Norrbotten County.
 The lowest area of voluntary set-asides is found in Gotland County.
 Figure 3 provides data for all counties.

 Voluntary set-asides can be related to the productive forest land area.
-Figure 4 shows voluntary set-aside as a proportion of productive forest land area outside formal protection for each county.
+Figure 4 shows voluntary set-aside as a proportion of productive forest land outside formal protection for each county.
 There, too, Jämtland has the highest share with 8 percent and Gotland has the lowest share.

 Certified area

 Many forest owners are certified according to both certification organizations, see figure 5.
-As much as 75 percent of the certified area is double certified, i.e. both certified according to FSC and PEFC.
-1.9 percent have only PEFC certification and 6 percent only FSC.
+As much as 76 percent of the certified area is double certified, i.e. both certified according to FSC and PEFC.
+19 percent have only PEFC certification and 5 percent only FSC.
 See Figure 5.

 Forest status in geocoded voluntary set-asides